Albion Online

-Albion Online is a free-to-play medieval fantasy MMORPG by Sandbox Interactive, a company under the Stillfront Group since January 2021.
+Albion Online is a free-to-play medieval fantasy MMORPG by Sandbox Interactive, released in 2017.

 Set in a medieval world, Albion Online is a medieval fantasy game based on the Arthurian legends, with militaristic strategy aspects to it.
 The game has been translated into 11 languages and has over 5 million registered users over three servers.

 Gameplay

 Albion Onlines gameplay centers itself around a classless system, in which the equipment a player chooses to wear defines their abilities and the way they can play.
 Players can go out and do activities in Albion's world in order to gain Fame, which functions similarly to experience in other MMORPGs.
 Fame is used to level up skills, such as proficiency with a weapon.
 Achieving a certain proficiency will allow the player to use higher tier of the same weapon class.

 Items in Albion Online have eight tiers, ranging from Beginner to Elder.
 Item Power (IP) of an item increases with the tier.
 Items can also be enchanted, giving them more IP.
 Levels of weapon specialization (commonly referred to as "spec"), which is leveled up with Fame, also significantly increases IP.

 The game has a large open-world map that players can travel through.
 Different PVP zones offer different levels of risk and reward, including Yellow, Red, and Black zones; Red and Black zones feature full loot drop upon death.

 The game has a fully player driven economy.
 All equipment and items are made by other players.
 The game offers both PVE and PVP combat.

 Players may join a guild, which are created by other players for a fee.
 Guilds may consist of up to 300 players and fight over territories, castles, and other objectives.
 These large-scale battles are called ZvZ, short for Zerg vs. Zerg.
 Guilds may additionally form an alliance together.